NASCAR meets with minister pushing for racial equality

 Drumwright is getting just started; he even showed up to talk to t he owner of a North Carolina dirt track that advertised “Bubba Ropes” for sale.
 The track owner teared up and shook hands with Drumwright and other coalition members.

 NASCAR has been down this road before of rallying behind Black advocacy groups, notably making contributions to Jesse Jackson’s Rainbow/PUSH Coalition in the early 2000s.
+NASCAR has continued to engage with other diversity groups and heard a speech this week from Diahann Billings-Burford, the CEO of Ross Initiative in Sports for Equality.

 “There’s a willingness to listen and engage that NASCAR has that I don’t believe they were sincere about earlier,” said Bill Lester, one of at least seven other Black NASCAR drivers before Wallace.